 The symptoms of Bell’s palsy can develop one to two weeks after you have a cold, ear infection, or eye infection.
 They usually appear abruptly, and you may notice them when you wake up in the morning or when you try to eat or drink.

 Bell’s palsy is marked by a droopy appearance on one side of the face and the inability to open or close your eye on the affected side.
 In rare cases, Bell’s palsy may affect both sides of your face.

 Other signs and symptoms of Bell’s palsy include:

 In most cases, Bell’s palsy symptoms improve without treatment.
-However, it can take several weeks or months for the muscles in your face to regain their normal strength following an episode of Bell’s palsy.
+However, it can take several weeks or months for the muscles in your face to regain their normal strength.

-The following treatments may aid in your recovery.
+The following treatments may help in your recovery.